-That’s the burning question, isn’t it!
-While we made sure to put safeguards in place with DALP technology to ensure leak-proof protection for hours, suffice to say, any menstrual product is prone to leak if it isn’t changed in a reasonable amount of time, or if placed improperly in your underwear.
+That's the burning question, isn't it!
+While we made sure to put safeguards in place with DALP method to ensure leak-proof protection for hours, suffice to say, any menstrual product is prone to leak if it isn’t changed in a reasonable amount of time, or if placed improperly in your underwear.

 Depending on how they are washed and frequency of use, Reliefpads can last for many years.
 On average we estimate your pads will last for 24 months at the very least, but with a bit of care, it’s designed to last even longer.

-Thanks to the DALP technology, the liquid gets absorbed into the inner core layers.
+Thanks to the DALP method, the liquid gets absorbed into the inner core layers.
 If your pad starts to feel wet it means it’s time to change it with a fresh one, just as with any other product.
 As a matter of fact, several users report feeling less wetness and more comfort with cloth pads against their body as compared to sticky plastic pads.

 Since ages, cloth has been the go-to fabric used by millions of women across the world to manage menstruation.
 Truth is, the pertinent question is not figuring if cloth is hygienic, but whether it is cared for hygienically.
 When Reliefpads are washed well, dried in direct sunlight and stored well, they tick all the right boxes.

 Our super-comfortable pads come with wings which fold around your underwear and helps to keep it in place.
-We recommend wearing well fitting underwear whilst using our pads to ensure the pad fits snugly against your body.
+We recommend wearing well fitting underwear whilst using our pads to ensure the pad fits comfortably against your body.

 The best way to carry soiled pads is in a storage bag.
 Do not put them in an airtight container, as it can lead to bacterial growth!
 You can also keep them in a bucket or laundry bag after use!